 Cisco also determines that Harry’s Thinking Cap was tampered with, and deduces that DeVoe intentionally rigged it to make Harry lose his intelligence as a guinea pig for his brain rebooting process.

-Barry loses contact with the team briefly when Cecile has a contraction.
-Marlize warns that if Cecile gives birth, she’ll lose her psychic powers and Barry will be stranded in DeVoe’s mind.
+Barry loses contact with the team briefly when Cecille has a contraction.
+Marlize warns that if Cecille gives birth, she’ll lose her psychic powers and Barry will be stranded in DeVoe’s mind.
 Caitlin administers a drug to suppress further contractions.
-From out of nowhere, Cecile blurts out in a voice that doesn’t seem to be her own, “I’ve found Thomas.
+From out of nowhere, Cecille blurts out in a voice that doesn’t seem to be her own, “I’ve found Thomas.
 He’s been this way all the time.”
 Noboby has any idea what that’s about.
 It’s pretty weird.

 Rapidly losing what’s left of his intelligence, Harry begs Cisco to hook him up to the Thinking Cap one more time.
 Pitying him, Cisco agrees.
 The cap works for a minute, enough for Harry to come up with an idea to have Barry search for the good DeVoe at the place where he fell in love with Marlize.
 Then the cap shorts out and Harry returns to a state of near catatonia.